La MaMa Experimental Theatre Club: 236 East 3rd Street

 In June 1971, La MaMa acquired 236 East 3rd and other abandoned buildings on the Lower East Side to turn them into art spaces.
 No. 236 was used primarily for community workshops, in an effort to engage and produce art that was reflective and representative of the surrounding neighborhood.
 The children's workshops spearheaded by avant-garde jazz drummer Charles “Bobo” Shaw, were some of the most ambitious.

-A letter to Ellen Stewart in 1973 indicates that the end goal of the space and programming was to establish a Hispanic theater center.
-Obviously, a goal that was spirited by the future occupants of this location.
-The Nuyorican Poets Cafe purchased the building 1985.

 Throughout the 1970s, La MaMa's 236 E. 3rd location became a centerpiece of the Loft Jazz movement with dozens of renowned and budding musicians traversing this space to gather and rehearse.
 The hallmark of this period was when, in 1979, trumpeter Lester Bowie rehearsed his Sho'Nuff Orchestra in preparing for a onetime performance of a 59-member contemporary jazz collective, a gathering reflective of the “Great Day in Harlem” photoshoot.

 Of great help during this period was the Comprehensive Employment and Training Act.
 In 1978, Stewart utilized CETA funds to mount Goethe’s Faust I, directed by Fritz Bennewitz.
 CETA enabled the hiring of 22 actors, an 8-person chorus, 6 musicians, dancers and an 18-member crew.
 CETA also funded a series of Chamber Concerts, as well as the La MaMa-Ceta Jazz Cabaret.

 66 East 4th Street

 In 1974, La MaMa purchased 66 E. 4th Street, which is two doors down from 74A E. 4th.
 Initially referred to as the Annex, 66 E. 4th includes a flexible theatre space with a seating capacity of 299 as well as an upper floor dormitory for visiting artists.
-This space had previously served as a forty-eight by one hundred feet television soundstage with thirty-footy high ceilings.
+This space had previously served as a forty-eight by one hundred feet television soundstage with thirty-foot high ceilings.

 In November 2009, the Annex was renamed the Ellen Stewart Theatre.